 - For an extra smooth cheesecake you can blitz the mix briefly with a stick/immersion blender at this point.
 Move it around to blend through the mix, but don't over work it.

 - Pour the filling over the base.
 Smooth down.
-Chill in fridge for at least 12 hours.
+Chill in fridge for at least 4 hours, preferably over night.

 - To serve remove form spring form pan and carefully transfer to a plate.
 Fabulous on its own or with some of my homemade passion fruit coulis drizzled over the top.
 Delicious!